 Whether stress can cause acne is unclear.
-It can worsen acne, this is especially an issue for western women over 25.
-Further research in this area needs to be done however researchers acknowledge a link between stress causing and exacerbating acne.
+It can worsen acne, this is apparently an issue more for western women over 25.
+Further research in this area needs to be done however researchers acknowledge a link between stress maybe causing and exacerbating acne.

 · Vitamin D and sun exposure

 There has been some connection in cohort studies, linking the presence of acne with vitamin D deficiency.
-The sun is the quickest way to top up vitamin D. However it needs to be done safely.
+The sun is the quickest way to top up vitamin D. People should remember that all sun exposure needs to be done safely.

-Oral tablets are very safe, and in some countries like Australia and New Zealand may be safer than UV exposure.
-Most weather apps let you know when the UV is at the lowest, this is the best time to expose your skin to the sun.
+Oral vitamin D tablets are very safe, and in some countries like Australia and New Zealand may be safer than UV exposure.
+Most weather apps let you know when UV is at its lowest, when UV is low, it is the safest time for skin exposure.